Semantic Relevance of Keywords

 - Send the keywords.
 The first keyword category can get indicated as selected and the second keyword category and the third keyword category can become indicated as unselected, responsive to determining that the first group-seed affinity score is greater than the second group-seed affinity score

-- Compare, for each keyword of the first keyword category and the second keyword category, the keyword-seed affinity score to a second affinity score threshold
+- Pick, for each keyword of the first keyword category and the second keyword category, the keyword-seed affinity score to a second affinity score threshold

-- Identify a subset of keywords for each of the first keyword categories and the second categories, each with a keyword-seed affinity score less than the second affinity score threshold
+- Gather a subset of keywords for each of the first keyword categories and the second categories, each with a keyword-seed affinity score less than the second affinity score threshold

 - Calculate a first combination score based on the keyword-seed affinity scores for each keyword in the first keyword category

-- Calculate a second combination score based on the keyword-seed affinity scores for each of the keywords in the second keyword category
+- Build a second combination score based on the keyword-seed affinity scores for each of the keywords in the second keyword category

 - Parse the information resource to identify the terms of the information resource and place each of the terms on the information resource

+- Grow, using the semantic relationship graph, for at least one keyword of the first keyword category and the second keyword category, a first semantic match between at least one of the terms of the information resource and the respective keyword

-- Calculate the keyword-seed affinity score based on the placement of the corresponding keyword on the information resource, responsive to determining the first semantic match and determining the second semantic match
+- Figure out the keyword-seed affinity score based on the placement of the corresponding keyword on the information resource, responsive to determining the first semantic match and determining the second semantic match

-- Identify a hierarchical depth of the information resource
+- Visulaize a hierarchical depth of the information resource

 - Adjust, for each of the keyword-seed affinity scores of the first keyword category and the second keyword category, the keyword-seed affinity score by a preset weight based on the hierarchical depth identified for the information resource